mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/1-cluster-setup/PCZD-cluster-setup/README.md

 #### Description

-This stage includes the job that will configure OpenShift-3.10 enterprise cluster and check if it is healthy for carrying out the e2e tests.
+This job will configure OpenShift-3.10 enterprise cluster and check if it is healthy for carrying out the e2e tests.

 #### Prerequisites